 After working, reworking, and fine-tuning, Penni memorized the women’s song, which became the soul of a new chant to offer the women the next day at their session.
 As she sang the song/chant the next day, inspired by the women’s own song, the faces of her students glowed.
 They were delighted and deeply affirmed as they received the gift of their words echoed back to them by a sister from another continent.

 What “deep and meaningful” (D&M) gift will you offer those around you during this season of light and generosity?
 Do you have a song, dance, poem, suggestion, massage, or skill to share with your circle of friends, colleagues, and clients?
-Do you have time and energy to volunteer at non-profits such as Kula for Karma doing good work in your community?
+Do you have time and energy to volunteer at non-profits such as Kula for Karma in New Jersey and Community Action House in Holland, MI, doing good work in your community?

-Be inspired by Penni to do more D&M giving and acting, thinking and doing during the month of December!
+Be inspired by Penni to do more D&M giving and acting, thinking and doing during the months of November and December!
 Share your adventures in giving on our Facebook Fan Page.

 Penni Feiner is the Executive Director of Kula for Karma, a 501(c)3 nonprofit organization that offers therapeutic yoga, meditation instruction, and stress management support services—at no charge—to those who have been challenged by difficult circumstances, including addiction and abuse.
 Their mantra is: KULA (community) + KARMA (selfless service) = A Better World For Everyone!
 Visit their website: www.kulaforkarma.org.

 Patricia Lynn Reilly is the founder of Imagine a Woman International.
 IAW International was delighted to partner with Kula for Karma on their trip to Rwanda in June 2010.
 We’re imagining into being more opportunities for the poem to partner with them in service of the world’s women.
-Join the IAW Global Community of Women at www.imagineawoman.com for inspiration, opportunities, and support.
+Visit www.imagineawoman.com for inspiration, opportunities, and support.